Dynamic Tool Dependency Retrieval for Lightweight Function Calling: Implementation Details

-\paragraph{Classifier optimization in \oursnn} For \emph{\ourscl}, we find the optimal number of clusters to be $1/10$ of the training set size.
-Fine-tuning for TinyAgent and \emph{\oursnn} variants is performed using Adam with a learning rate of $10^{-3}$, learning rate decay of $0.9$, weight decay of $10^{-5}$, and $10$ epochs.
+\paragraph{Classifier optimization in \oursnn} Fine-tuning for TinyAgent and \emph{\oursnn} variants is performed using Adam with a learning rate of $10^{-3}$, learning rate decay of $0.9$, weight decay of $10^{-5}$, and $10$ epochs.
 For \oursnn, the training of $\phi$ is per-step.
-For each training query $q \in Q_{train}$, we train our predictor $\omega$ using the sum of independent $|\funcF|$ binary cross-entropy loss terms.
+For each training query $q \in Q_{train}$, we train our predictor $\phi$ using the sum of independent $|\funcF|$ binary cross-entropy loss terms.
 Formally, let $d_{0:t-1}$ be the possible ground-truth demonstration trajectory for $q$ up until time $t$.
 Both $d_{0:t-1}$ and $f_{0:t-1}$ are a list of function names, so $d_{0:t-1}$ can be concatenated to $q$ and passed into $\phi$.
 Therefore, we can write